 Music includes modern arrangements of choral standards, music from shows, gospel numbers, folk classics and popular music arranged for female voices.
 The choir is always interested to hear from anyone who would like to join us, even if they haven’t sung for a number of years.
 We have members of all ages and some had not sung since school when they joined us.

 The choir rehearses weekly in Whittington, Lichfield and performs a number of concerts throughout the year.
 Our concerts give us the opportunity to express our love of singing and entertain our audiences, at the same time enabling us to raise funds for local organisations or charities and cover the choir’s running costs, although most of our expenses are covered by member subscriptions.
-This year the choir has adopted Scleroderma UK as it’s charity for 2017.
+This year the choir has adopted The PAthway Project as it’s charity for 2018.

 Please look at the ‘Concert Schedule’ page to find out about future performances.